Skip to main content

 • Transfer information for your initial deposit

-Ally Bank's online application is easy to use and walks you through each and every step.
-You'll answer a few questions, such as whether you’re already a current customer, what kind of account you’re opening (Individual, Joint, Trust or Custodial Account), and what your initial deposit amount will be.
-At Ally, no initial deposit amount is required, and we only ask to help you plan ahead.
+You'll answer a few questions — whether you’re already a current customer, what kind of account you’re opening and what your initial deposit amount will be.
+Remember, no initial deposit amount is required, and we only ask to help you plan ahead.

 By downloading the Ally Mobile app to your smartphone, you can check your balance at any time and make transfers when you need to.
 Plus, you can deposit checks directly from your phone just by snapping a picture.

-We’re a digital-first bank, but with our Interest Checking Account, there’s no need to stress about ATM fees.
+With our Spending Account, there’s no need to stress about ATM fees.
 You can use any Allpoint ATM in the U.S. for free or be reimbursed up $10 per statement cycle for fees charged by other ATMs nationwide.

-Our goal is to help you make the most of each and every penny with our bank, no matter if it’s our Interest Checking or our Savings Account .
-With competitive and often higher interest rates than you’ll see for traditional brick-and-mortar banks, as well as easy-to-use buckets and boosters, you can grow your savings knowing that we always have your back.
+Our goal is to help you make the most of each and every penny with our bank.
+Whether it’s our spending or savings account(or a combination), you can grow your money knowing that we always have your back.

 Explore more